 Is this enough to warrant an upgrade?

-Editor’s note: This review was updated on March 18, 2021 to include a table of contents
+Editor’s note: This review was updated on August 25, 2021 to include new FAQ answers.

 Who is the Razer BlackShark V2 Pro for?